News

 Docomomo US/Northern California Appeals “Emergency” Removal of Vaillancourt Fountain, Calls for Thoughtful Design Alternatives and Public Process

-Docomomo US/Northern California (Docomomo NOCA) has formally appealed the San Francisco Arts Commission’s approval of an emergency CEQA exemption regarding the proposed disassembly and removal of the Vaillancourt Fountain from Embarcadero Plaza.
-The appeal, filed by the Brandt-Hawley Law Group on behalf of Docomomo NOCA, asserts that the San Francisco Recreation and Park Department (RPD) is using a pretextual “emergency” to bypass mandatory environmental review and public engagement for a pre-planned park renovation.
+Docomomo US/Northern California has appealed the San Francisco Arts Commission’s approval of an emergency CEQA exemption for disassembling and removing the Vaillancourt Fountain from Embarcadero Plaza, arguing the Recreation and Park Department is misusing an “emergency” to evade required environmental review and public input.

 Roger Lee: Modernism for the Masses Multi-Unit Housing Walking Tour